microsoft/SuperSolver/README.md

 The supersolver boolean variable is true by default.
 Disabling it will call the original Delfs-Galbraith walk in the 2-isogeny graph, without the SuperSolver optimisations described in the paper above.

+The file ExperimentAlgo0.sage can be run to obtain data on many instances of the problem for a given prime.
+After specifying a prime in ExperimentAlgo0.sage, the command

+load("ExperimentAlgo0.sage")

+followed by the command

+Experiment(p,N)

+will run N (an integer) instances of the subfield search problem for pseudo-random supersingular j-invariants over GF(p^2), as in the paper.

 # Bugs, Questions, Comments?

 Please contact Maria Corte-Real Santos (maria.santos.20@ucl.ac.uk) and/or Craig Costello (craigco@microsoft.com) and/or Jia Shi (janeshi99@gmail.com).